jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 <img src="/assets/2048/sum-0260.max_value-5.scale-701.svg" alt="Pareto frontier for selecting a compression program for lists of 2048 states" />
 </p>

 Here closer to the origin is better; we see Zstandard performing best for relatively fast and light compression, and 7zip performing best for relatively slow and heavy compression.
-From the graph, we can see that Zstandard at compression level 11 is optimal for a fairly wide range of space / bandwidth and time costs.
+From the graph, we can see that Zstandard at compression level 11 is fairly close to the origin, and it turned out to minimize the particular linear cost function that I used.
 The results on the smaller layer suggested that Zstandard level 11 would reduce the 380/128 layer from 35GiB to about 10GiB.
-In fact, it did much better: it reduced the 380/128 layer from 35GiB to 3.8GiB, for another factor of 9.2, or about 1.5 *bits* per state.
+In fact, it did much better: it reduced it from 35GiB to 3.8GiB, for another factor of 9.2, or about 1.5 *bits* per state.
 I think that's quite remarkable.

 ---